cstubben/pmcXML/README.md

 ![PMC growth](/inst/doc/pmc_growth.png)

-Due to the rapid growth of microbial genome sequencing and the lack of model prokaryotic organism databases (containing high-quality annotations linking features to literature), our main objective is to use the OA subset as a genome annotation database and extract features from reference microbial genomes directly from the literature.
+Due to the rapid growth of microbial genome sequencing and the lack of model organism databases (containing high-quality annotations linking features to literature), our main objective is to use the OA subset as a genome annotation database and extract features from reference microbial genomes directly from the literature.
 Initially, we are focusing on locus tags,